-This Management's discussion and Analysis ("MD&A") for Tincorp Metals Inc. (formerly Whitehorse Gold Corp.) and its subsidiaries (collectively, "Tincorp" or the "Company") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements as at and for the three and nine months ended September 30, 2024 and the related notes contained therein.
-In addition, the Company reports its financial position, financial performance and cash flow in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-The Company's material accounting policies are set out in Note 2 of the unaudited consolidated interim financial statements for the three and nine months ended September 30, 2024 as well as Note 2 to the audited consolidated financial statements for the year ended December 31, 2023.
-Certain amounts shown in this MD&A may not add exactly to total amounts due to rounding differences.
+This Management's Discussion and Analysis ("MD&A") is intended to help the reader understand the significant factors that have affected Tincorp Metals Inc. (formerly Whitehorse Gold Corp.) and its subsidiaries' (collectively, "Tincorp" or the "Company") performance and such factors that may affect its future performance.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements ("financial statements") as at and for the years ended December 31, 2024 and 2023, and the related notes contained therein.
+The Company reports its financial position, financial performance and cash flows in accordance with the IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB").
+The Company's material accounting policies are set out in Note 2 of the audited consolidated financial statements for the years ended December 31, 2024 and 2023.
+Figures may not add up due to rounding.